-NYU School of Medicine offers students a comprehensive health insurance plan through UnitedHealthcare.
+NYU Grossman School of Medicine provides students with a comprehensive health insurance plan and generous benefits through UnitedHealthcare.
 Although the cost of much of the care you receive at Student Health Service is covered under the student activity fee, health insurance is needed to pay for services that we can’t or don’t provide.
 This includes emergency care, hospitalization, specialty care, physical therapy, prescriptions, and care received when you are away from campus.

-As a registered student, you are automatically enrolled in our UnitedHealthcare plan during the first registered quarter of each academic year, unless you sign a waiver and provide proof of other insurance coverage.
-If you need assistance with health insurance enrollment or waivers, contact Student Affairs Director Steven Hubbard, PhD, at email@example.com or 212-263-3804.
+As a registered student, you are automatically enrolled in individual coverage on our UnitedHealthcare plan during the first registered quarter of each academic year.

 Medical and Prescription Benefits